-Want to add bonds to your Riskalyze portfolios?
-See Working with Bonds in Riskalyze Portfolios for a detailed walkthrough.
+Want to add bonds to your Nitrogen portfolios?
+See Working with Bonds in Nitrogen Portfolios for a detailed walkthrough.

-Riskalyze models bonds based on maturity date, coupon rate, and price, in conjunction with estimates of bond market movements and volatility.
-Riskalyze does not specifically incorporate other factors such as credit rating, optionality, or type (muni/federal/corporate), though such factors are arguably included in the bond’s price post issue date.
+Nitrogen models bonds based on maturity date, coupon rate, periodicity, bond type, and price, in conjunction with estimates of bond market movements should Advanced Risk Modeling be enabled.
+Nitrogen does not specifically incorporate other factors such as credit rating, optionality, or bond type by issuer (municipal/federal/corporate/etc.), though such factors are arguably included in the bond’s price post issue date.

-Generally, bond duration is the weighted average of a series of cash flows, but for our purposes duration represents the price sensitivity of a bond to changes in a benchmark yield (per 1% yield change).
+Generally, bond duration is the weighted average time of payment of the cash flows of a bond, but for our purposes duration represents the price sensitivity of a bond to changes in a benchmark yield.
 Greater duration means a given change in interest rates will have a greater impact on a bond’s price.
-For example, a 3% coupon bond with a duration of 7 years will lose 7% of its value if rates rise to 4%, and vice versa if rates drop.
+For example, a 3% coupon bond with a duration of 7 years will lose approximately 7% of its value if rates rise to 4%, and vice versa if rates drop.

 Retirement maps, when using a specific portfolio (rather than a Risk Number benchmark) for the underlying projection, will be affected by the same bond calculations that affect the portfolio.
 Note that a portfolio with bonds assumes 6-month return and volatility is applicable for the span of the retirement map, i.e. it assumes the portfolio could be proportionally reinvested into bonds with similar parameters (coupon rate, maturity) in perpetuity.

-Since most custodians roll most of the relevant bond parameters into the holding’s name, Riskalyze may be able to infer the required data during the sync.
-When an integrated data feed syncs account holdings into Riskalyze, any individual bond holdings which are not recognized in Riskalyze’s existing universe of securities will be modeled as individual bonds based on the data available in the data feed.
+Since most custodians roll most of the relevant bond parameters into the holding’s name, Nitrogen may be able to infer the required data during the sync.
+When an integrated data feed syncs account holdings into Nitrogen, any individual bond holdings which are not recognized in Nitrogen's existing universe of securities will be modeled as individual bonds based on the data available in the data feed.
 If coupon and maturity data (at a minimum) cannot be found, the holding can be created as a custom investment.